 Hitler was at his East Prussian Wolf's Lair command post when he received the new that the Japanese had attacked Pearl Harbor.
 There had been no Axis coordination.
 Hitller was as surprised as Roosevelt.
 Jodl testified at Nurremberg that Hitler in the middle of the night came into his chart room to informed him and Field Marshal Keitel of the attack.
 He was completely surprised, but elated.
 Amazingly both Hitler and Churchill were related.
 As history would show, Hitler's strategic vision was again fatally flawed.
 He still believed that Moscow was about to fall and the war was essentially won.
 He told his generals that the Japanese had not lost a war in 3,000 years.
 There was no chance America could change anything.
 The German people were told very little.
 Goebbels did allow brief items basically stating that as a result of 'American war mongering' the first clashes between Japan and the United States have occurred--nothing about a sneak attack.
 Amazingly, as with Italy, there had been no consultation or joint planning with the Japanese.
 The next morning (December 8), Hitler ordered the Kreigsmarine to begin attacking American shipping.
 Hitler had for months been restricting German U-boats from attacking American shipping.
 It shows how much he hated doing this that his first action after Pearl Harbor was to turn the U-boats loose.
 Hitler's elation did not last long.
 German officers for the first time admitted to the furious Führer that Moscow was beyond their reach (December 8).
 And then the Red Army launced a massive counter ofensive before Moscow (December 10).
 Sespite this, Hitler the next day without asking OKW of the consequences, Hilter declared war on America (December 11).
 Historians ask why.
 No one knows, but the best answer seems to be that with the Wgrmacht stopped before Moscow, he felt a psychlogical imperarive to lash out against the country that he had been needling him and supporting the the British since the beginning of the War. .

 Hitler expected Japan in due time to reciporcate by declaring war on the Soviet Union, but did not ask the Japanese for a quid pro quo.
 Hitler returned to Berlin.
 And the reaction in Berlin was very different than the reaction in Tokyo.
 Hitler was shocked by the failure of Barbarossa before Moscow.
 He had risked everything in the hope of achieving a quick victory.
 And President Roosevelt had been a thorn in his side since the War began.
 With the Wehrmacht falling back in Russia, in was the only aggressive step open to him.
 It would be the last major NAZI initiative.
 The War would be decided in 1942 and he would then spend the rest of the War reacting to Allied moves.
 The German people received the news very differently than the Japanese public.
 There were no public celebration in Berlin.
 The Germans had fought the Americans in World War I and older Germans including many in the military were acutely aware that American entry in the War had been the turning point leading to defeat.
 Only the most ardent NAZIs were enthusiastic with the news.
 And Hitler's announcement that he had declared war on America reached the German people at the same time as the news of the Red Army offensive before Moscow.
 Unlike the Japanese military, many competent German military commanders realized that Hitler's high stakes gamble had failed.
+Invading the Soiviet Union had been a gamble, but it could have suceeded.
+Going to war with ameruca with the Soviet Union and Britain still undefeated was nothing short of a national death warrent.
 Other stunning announcenents followed.
 Goebbels issue an appeal for winter clothese to send to the faltering Eastern Front (December 20).
-Some Germans might have wondered why the Barbarossa planers had not realized that it gets cold in Russua during the winter, but such thoughts were dangerous to opnly express.
+Some Germans might have wondered why the Barbarossa planers had not realized that it gets cold in Russua during the winter, but such thoughts were dangerous to openly express.
 Goebbels appeal was followed by the announcement that the Führer himsef was replacing Field Marshall Walther von Brauchitsch as Army commannder (December 21).

 The Pearl Harbor news reached Rome at the same time as bad news of British victories in East Africa and Libya.
 Italian Foreign Miister Count Ciano writes in his diary that his German counterpart, Von Ribontrop, called during the night and describes him as 'joyful' as he delivered the news of Pearl Harbor attack (December 8).
 Nodoubt adopting Hitler's view of the news.
 Ciano was preoccupied with obtaining Bizerte from Vichy, but wrote with the clarity lacking with the NAZI hierarchy, "I am not sure about the advantage [of war with America].
 One thing is now certain: America will enter the conflict, and the conflict itself will be long enough to permit her to put into action all her potenial strength."
 [Ciano, p.
 416.]
 Two days later Ciano writes, "News of the amazing Japanese naval victories continued to arrive.
 Against this the land fighting in Libya and in Russia is not going well.
 Such are the incredible surprises of war."
 (December 10) [Cianop.
 417.]
 Mussolini from his Palazzo di Venezia balcony spoke to a large crowd (December 11).
 Ciano decribes the reaction of those listening was not very enthusiastic, because they were hungary and cold.
 [Ciano, p.
 417.]
 Many Italians wondered why they were going to war with America.
 Most Italians admired America and mny had lived there or had relativds who had emigrated to America and rote home in glowing terms about their new homes.
 Even Italians with no real knowledge of military affais knew that merica was a large powerful country.
 A few hours later, Ribbontrop called to suggest a joint Axis declaration of war on America.